GBLille/MassiveFold/README.md

 ## Troubleshooting

+### Uniref

 While using AlphaFold2 or AlphaFold2 based software like AFmassive, you can encounter a bug similar to this one in the msas generation:

 `WARNING: maximum number of residues 32763 exceeded in sequence UniRef100_A0A5E4B6R9_consensus`
 or
-`WARNING: maximum number of residues 32763 exceeded in sequence UniRef100_UPI000F443DA9 titin n=1 Tax=Lagenorhynchus obliquidens TaxID=90247 RepID=UPI000F443DA9`
+`WARNING: maximum number of residues 32763 exceeded in sequence UniRef100_UPI000F443DA9 titin n=1 Tax=Lagenorhynchus
+obliquidens TaxID=90247 RepID=UPI000F443DA9`
 It makes the msas unusable and causes any inference on the sequence to crash.
 This was referenced in a [github issue](https://github.com/google-deepmind/alphafold/issues/810) and a [fix](https://github.com/google-deepmind/alphafold/issues/810#issuecomment-1666718050) was provided.
 According to this fix, download an updated version of the uniref30 database.
 To apply this modification to MassiveFold, set the `uniref_database` parameter in the AFmassive_params.json file to the updated database similarly to this:

 ```json
 "massivefold":